sysdiglabs/terraform-google-secure-for-cloud/CONTRIBUTE.md

 - S3 bucket `kitchen-terraform`
 - Dynamo-DB table `kitchen_test` (eu-west-3)

-In order to be able to use this terraform backend aws credentials are configured as Github project secret
+In order to be able to use this Terraform backend AWS credentials are configured as Github project secret

 ### Deployed infrastructure resources (consolidation WIP)